rivergillis/camera_import/README.md

 4. The RAWs matching the JPEGs that you deleted are now orphaned.
 Find them in `orphaned_raws`

 ## Future work
+- Get rid of the metadata associated with the photo ("unable to display")
-0. Implement orphan_raws.py
+- Implement orphan_raws.py
-1. Make this work on Windows
+- Make this work on Windows
-2. Make this work with non-removable dest drives
+- Make this work with non-removable dest drives
-3. Make this work with network dest drives
+- Make this work with network dest drives
-4. Add option to import JPEGs to an Apple Photos library
+- Add option to import JPEGs to an Apple Photos library
-5. Add command-line options to remove the prep step
+- Add command-line options to remove the prep step